 Security may be granted by transferring title to the asset or right at stake (alienação fiduciária em garantia) or through a financial pledge (penhor financeiro).
+Portuguese law provides for a special regime applicable to financial collateral arrangements

-If agreed by the parties, the beneficiary of a financial pledge may have a right of disposal, under which it may transfer or encumber the pledged asset as if it were the owner.

-- When expressly agreed, and provided certain requirements are met, the financial pledge may be enforced through appropriation.1 - The parties may provide for a close-out netting arrangement. - Automatic clawback actions under the Insolvency Code regarding the granting of security within certain periods before the insolvency procedure do not apply to financial collateral arrangement. - Financial collateral arrangements are enforceable in accordance with their terms and conditions notwithstanding the starting of an insolvency procedure.
+- If agreed by the parties, the beneficiary of a financial pledge may have a right of disposal, under which it may transfer or encumber the pledged asset as if it were the owner. - When expressly agreed, and provided certain requirements are met, the financial pledge may be enforced through appropriation.1 - The parties may provide for a close-out netting arrangement. - Automatic clawback actions under the Insolvency Code regarding the granting of security within certain periods before the insolvency procedure do not apply to financial collateral arrangement. - Financial collateral arrangements are enforceable in accordance with their terms and conditions, notwithstanding the starting of an insolvency procedure.